🍪 By using this website, you agree to our privacy policy

 benchmark links

-This is the total number of links pointing to your site.
-Count each link, even ones that come from the same domain.
+This is the total number of backlinks pointing to your site.
+Count each link, even ones that come from the same referring domain.

-This is the number of domains that link to your site.
+Referring domains are the number of domains—or websites—that link to your site.
 If a single domain links to you multiple times, only count it once.

 Dofollow backlinks are those that Google’s algorithm considers when ranking websites.
 They are far more valuable than nofollow links.

-We use Ahrefs’ DR, but there are a ton of tools available to check your domain authority score.
+We use Ahrefs’ DR, but there are many tools available to check your domain authority score.

-Noting all these metrics will provide you with a clear overview of your current website’s backlink profile.
+Noting all these metrics will provide a clear overview of your website’s current backlink profile.

 2) Discover the Content People Link To

-The next step is to discover the content on your website that people already link to.
+The next step is to find the content on your website that people already link to.

 This information is essential because:

-• Creating content similar to the content that already generates links is a good way to get more links
+✅ Creating pieces similar to the content that already generates links is a proven way to get more links.

 You can easily find your pages with the most links in Google Search Console by clicking on “Links” in the sidebar and then viewing the “Top Linked Pages” report.